Biquad

 Expand description

-Biquad IIR filter
+Biquad IIR (second order section)

 A biquadratic IIR filter supports up to two zeros and two poles in the transfer function.
-It can be used to implement a wide range of responses to input signals.

 The Biquad performs the following operation to compute a new output sample y0 from a new input sample x0 given its configuration and previous samples:

-y0 = clamp(b0*x0 + b1*x1 + b2*x2 - a1*y1 - a2*y2 + u, min, max)
+y0 = b0*x0 + b1*x1 + b2*x2 + a1*y1 + a2*y2

 This implementation here saves storage and improves caching opportunities by decoupling filter configuration (coefficients, limits and offset) from filter state and thus supports both (a) sharing a single filter between multiple states (“channels”) and (b) rapid switching of filters (tuning, transfer) for a given state without copying either state of configuration.